lslwong/portfolio/AI & Automation portfolio/README.md

 ---

 ## 2. Performance Marketing Analytics Automation
-### Claude + Windsor.ai + Airbridge → Real-time reporting & creative analysis
+### Claude + Windsor.ai + Airbridge → Real-time campaign reporting & creative performance analysis

-> **Status:** In production at Glints TapLoker (May 2026).
+> **Status:** In production at Glints.
 Two of three planned automations live; third in development.
 SKILL.md files to be published to GitHub — link to be added.

-**The problem:** The performance marketing team was spending 2–4 hours daily on manual reporting — pulling data from Google Ads, Meta Ads, TikTok Ads, and Airbridge (MMP), calculating CPAs and budget absorption, and flagging underperforming creatives.
+**The problem:** The performance marketing team was spending 2–4 hours daily on manual reporting — pulling and reconciling data from Google Ads, Meta Ads, TikTok Ads, and Airbridge (MMP) and calculating CPAs and budget absorption for day-on-day / week-on-week analyses to make budget adjustment decisions.
+Additionally, creative assets' performance analysis took up significant bandwidth due to the clunky design of the ad platforms' dashboards

 **The solution:** A Claude-based reporting and analysis system connected to all data sources via Windsor.ai (unified API layer) and Airbridge, executing structured analytical workflows via SKILL.md-based instructions.